AthosZn/TCG/README.md

 The game is forked in two sub-projects which are both early developpement.
-One branch uses pygame as a display and twisted as a backend, the other, more advanced, uses websockets and web (HTML) display.
+One branch uses pygame as a display and twisted as a backend, the other, more advanced, uses websockets and web (HTML + javascript) display.

 For any question, contact arthurhavlicek@gmail.com